kubevela/kubevela/design/vela-core/workflow_policy.md

 ### CUE-Based Workflow Task

-Outputing a CR object to complete a step in workflow requires users to implement an Operator.
+Outputing a CR object to complete a task in workflow requires users to implement an Operator which incurs heavy overhead.
-While this is flexible to handle complex operations, it incurs heavy overhead for simple operational tasks.
-To simplify it, especially for users with simple use cases, we provide lightweight CUE based workflow task.
+To simplify it, especially for users with simple use cases, we decide to provide lightweight CUE based workflow task.

-Here is an example:

 ```yaml
 apiVersion: core.oam.dev/v1beta1